 Symptom Possible Causes Solution HRV does not power up (indicator light on the unit is not lit up) Unit is not plugged in No power to outlet Defective fuse HRV control board may be defective Make sure unit is plugged in Test outlet with another device HRV is not responding to a wall control Wall control is set to OFF.
 Terminal block is loose.
 Bad low voltage connection or interruption (due to a nail in the wall, for example).
 Ensure that the wall control has power (screen or LED lights illuminate).
 Check wiring from HRV to wall control for open/short circuit.
 Ensure that the terminal block is well seated in the HRV The HRV is producing excessive vibrations Dirt on the fan wheels Malfunctioning motor Call contractor to perform HRV servicing Poor airflows Hoods or grilles are obstructed The HRV filters are clogged Obstruction in the heat-recovery core Poor power supply Ductwork is restricting airflow to/from HRV Speed is set to Low HRV is not balanced.
 Ensure that the outdoor exhaust and intake hoods are free of obstructions Clean or replace the filters Clean the heat-recovery core Use wall control to increase the speed of the HRV Call your contractor to check supply voltage and/or balance the HRV airflows.
 Supply air feels cold Outdoor temperature is extremely cold.
-Supply grille is located close to occupants HRV automatic defrost function is not working Locate the supply grilles high on the walls, or in the ceiling with a diffuser.
-Reduce the operating speed of the HRV Install a small duct heater (1 kW) behind the supply grille.
-If supply air is ducted through the furnace plenum, ensure that the HRV and furnace fan are interlocked.
+Supply grille is located close to occupants HRV automatic defrost function is not working Unit is in free cooling mode Locate the supply grilles high on the walls, or in the ceiling with a diffuser.
+Reduce the operating speed of the HRV If supply air is ducted through the furnace plenum, ensure that the HRV and furnace fan are interlocked.
+Disable free cooling (see page 24 or refer to the 611242-FC wall control user guide).
 Wall Dehumidistat is not working The wall control is not set properly Outdoor RH is higher than the control setpoint Bad low voltage connection or interruption (due to a nail in the wall, for example).
 For control 611224, ensure that knob is turned to a lower setpoint than outdoor RH.
 For control 611242-FC, ensure that the AUTO mode is selected and the target RH level is below the outdoor RH.
 For control 611227, ensure the wall control is not OFF and that the target RH setpoint is below the outdoor RH.
 Check wiring from HRV to wall control for open/short circuit.